vaughnanton/miscNotes/iOS_stanford_193p.md

 ## Stanford 193P
 ### Intro To iOS Programming : Lecture Notes

-More in depth iOS readings/notes can be found here [link]
+More in depth iOS notes can be found in the file 'swift.md'

 #### Lecture 1 01/03/2019